5 Alpha Reductase inhibitor benefit and

 J Am Acad Dermatol.
 2006.
 Olsen EA, Hordinsky M, Whiting D, Stough D; Dutasteride Alopecia Research Team.
 Duke University Medical Center, Durham, North Carolina, USA.

 Four hundred sixteen men, 21 to 45 years old, were randomized to receive dutasteride 0.05, 0.1, 0.5 or 2.5 mg, finasteride 5 mg, or placebo daily for 24 weeks.
 Dutasteride increased target area hair count versus placebo in a dose-dependent fashion and dutasteride 2.5 mg was superior to finasteride at 12 and 24 weeks.
-Scalp and serum dihydrotestosterone levels decreased, and testosterone levels increased, in a dose-dependent fashion with dutasteride.
+Scalp and serum dihydrotestosterone levels decreased, and testosterone levels increased, in a dose-dependent fashion with dutasteride medication.
 Dutasteride increases scalp hair growth in men with male pattern hair loss.
 Type 1 and type 2 5alpha-reductase may be important in the pathogenesis and treatment of male pattern hair loss.

 Effect on blood studies and bone mineral density